5.1 University of Toronto Policies

 Each student is automatically issued a JOINid, which becomes their UTORid after they accept their offer of admission, and is activated once they obtain their TCard.
-A valid UTORid grants access to online University of Toronto services such as ACORN, the University of Toronto email address (UTMail+), the wireless network, the UT Library System, and UT Portal/Blackboard.
-Students must activate their individual UTORid, and select a secure passwork of their choice in order to use these services.
+A valid UTORid grants access to online University of Toronto services such as ACORN, the University of Toronto email address (UTMail+), the wireless network, the University Library System, and UT Portal.
+Students must activate their individual UTORid, and select a secure password of their choice in order to use these services.

 To prevent shared access to internal or external communications and students records by a third party, including family and friends, students should not share their UTORid and/or password with anyone.